 Conducting data analytics

-We are an innovative business, which relies on developing sophisticated products and services by drawing on experience from prior engagements.
-We are not generally concerned with an analysis of identifiable individuals, and we take steps to ensure that your rights, our confidentiality obligations and the legitimacy of our activities are ensured.
+We are an innovative business, which relies on developing sophisticated products and services by drawing on our experience from prior engagements.
+We are not concerned with an analysis of identifiable individuals, and we take steps to ensure that your rights and the legitimacy of our activities are ensured through the use of aggregated or otherwise de-identified data.
+The categories of information we use to conduct data analytics include customer Records, Purchase History and tendencies, Usage data, Geolocation Data, or Profiles and Inferences,

 All processing (i.e. use) of your personal information is justified by a “lawful basis” for processing.
 In the majority of cases, processing will be justified on the basis that: